 By the way, don’t forget to tell the waiter to tell the chef not to brush anything on your steak before it’s grilled – yeah, an msg based flavor enhancer is frequently used at steak restaurants to make them mouth watering (and headache inducing, but most folks fail to connect the dots on that one).

-If you’ve been wondering how to whip together a delicious sauce to use with those grilled grassfed steaks over Labor Day weekend which is just around the corner, here’s one to try:
+If you’ve been wondering how to whip together a delicious homemade steak sauce to use with those grilled grassfed steaks over the weekend, search no more.
+Here’s a homemade steak sauce recipe to try:

 Makes 1 cup